Your Biggest Compliance Risk Is the One You Don’t See Coming

 They are often used interchangeably.
 Under HIPAA, the requirement is an “accurate and thorough risk analysis” identifying vulnerabilities to ePHI, followed by risk management actions.

-What law requires a Security Risk Assessment?
+What law requires a Security Risk Analysis?

 HIPAA Security Rule – 45 CFR §164.308(a)(1)(ii)(A)